 So how can employees help to propel the workplace changes needed to make certain that the increasing army of working family caregivers obtains both the understanding and resources required for an effective work/life balance?
 It starts with speaking up to generate the necessary awareness of the issue.
 Employers need to understand the impact family caregiving has on their workers to retain the personnel most likely to depart due to caregiving stress: younger workers, higher-ranking workers, and higher-earning workers.
 Research and suggest caregiving benefits the employer can provide, and then don’t be afraid to utilize those benefits when offered.

-In addition, keep in mind that CareWorks Health Services provides highly personalized in-home supportive services in Orange County that enable employed loved ones to concentrate more completely on their careers, confident their senior loved ones are experiencing the top-quality care they want in the home.
+In addition, keep in mind that CareWorks Health Services employs the best caregivers Orange County has to offer, enabling employed family caregivers to concentrate more completely on their careers, confident their senior loved ones are experiencing the top-quality care they want in the home.
 Reach out to us at (949) 859-4700 to set up a free in-home assessment to learn more about our specialized in-home supportive services for seniors in Orange County, and how we can partner with your employer to discover caregiving benefit offerings for staff members.